lino-framework/lino/docs/community/team.rst

 Naming milestones
 -----------------

-Because milestones cannot easily be renamed, we need some more or less water-proof naming conventions.

-*Release milestones* are named ``XXXX-version", where XXXX is our internal codename (atelier, site, north, lino, welfare...) and version is a string like "1.6.18".
+*Release milestones* are named ``XXXX-version", where XXXX is our internal codename (atelier, lino, welfare...) and version is a string like "1.6.18".

 *Upgrade milestones* are named ``XXXX-YYYY-MM``, where